jericks/geoserver-shell/README.rst

 GeoServer Shell
 ===============
-GeoServer Shell uses the spring-shell library used by Spring Roo to manage Geoserver.
+GeoServer Shell uses the spring-shell library used by Spring Roo to manage Geoserver in a command line interface (CLI).

-Usage
+You can use Geoserver Shell interactively by typing **gs-shell** at the command line or you can write scripts and then execute the from the command line by typing **gs-shell --cmdfile script.gs** or by using the **script --file script.gs** command within a Geoserver Shell session.

+Build
 -----

 Clone the repository::